Ceramic Dictionary

 They are both used to create round objects in soft clay, bowls, jars, plates and lids.
 A ball of clay is thrown onto the center of the wheel, then the movement of the wheel is started and as it rotates, by using pressure from both hands, the clay is centered and then the shape required is formed.

-The wheels are usually in a metal with a plastic basin or have a wall to save all of the thrown off clay and the basin has a drain that goes into a bucket so the clay can be used again.
-There are many styles of wheels and can be with the footrest or seat separate or joined to the wheel.
-The seats are made to use standing or with a stool or chair to sit on.
+The wheels are metal, set in a plastic basin with a high wall to save all the thrown off clay.
+It has a drain so the watered down clay goes down into a bucket and can be used again.
+There are many styles of wheels with footrests and seats that can be separate or joined to the wheel.

-Note: Small electric wheel to use for banding have been made but I have never been able to find one!
+Note: Small electric wheels to use for banding have been made but I have never been able to find one!

-Wheel head is part of a potter’s wheel, the flat disk that revolves horizontally on a pivot and is made with circular indented lines to help to center the clay.
+Wheel head is part of a potter’s wheel,it is the flat disk that revolves horizontally on a pivot and is made with circular indented lines to help to center the clay.

 Click on the title to see more images

-a) Bat with a jar and holes for bat pins. b) Bat with bat pins and holes for screws. c) Wheel head with holes for screws, d) Screw
+a) Bat with a jar and holes for bat pins. b) Bat with bat pins and holes for screws. c) Wheel head with holes for screws, d) Small pole, e) Screw

 Wheel thrown implies that the work has been made using a wheel.